Pistacia aethiopica

 Pistacia aethiopica is an African and Arabia coast peninsula species of plant in the family Anacardiaceae.
-It is a dioecious evergreen shrub or tree of the pistacio genus, growing up to 20 m tall, adapted to the dry environment.
+It is a dioecious evergreen shrub or tree of the pistacia genus, growing up to 20 m tall, adapted to the dry environment.
 It is found in Ethiopia, Kenya, Somalia, Somaliland, Tanzania, Uganda, and Yemen.

 Description

 It is an evergreen slow-growing tree that emits a very intense smell: bitter, resinous or similar to medication.
 The tree reaches 5–15 m tall, and rarely is a shrub, often with multiple stems, the trunk of 0.6 m in diameter, and its bark color is brown-black and fissured.
 It has glabrous leathery leaves, with a thick cuticle.
 The leaves are aromatic, 4-16-18 foliolate, and glossy bright green.
 The leaves have rachis 10 cm long.

 The tree is dioecious, with male and female trees producing different sex flowers.
 Both types of flowers are small and greenish.
 It grows slowly, becoming 1000 years old.